 Expect to be pampered in one of the many five star West End hotels here.
 The Connaught in Mayfair, loved by the Americans, the Ritz London in Piccadilly and the legendary Claridge’s in Brook Street, adored by Royals past and present.
 All aim to bestow superlative service and the very highest standards of comfort and pleasure to their guests.

 A visit to the Capital wouldn’t be complete without taking in the atmosphere and vibration of London’s West End shows, theatreland is an area which, alongside New York’s Broadway, is reputed to be of the highest quality in the world.
-Most restaurants are within a 5 to 10 minute walk from the theatres and so whether it’s pre-theatre meal or post-theatre there is a vast variety of regional and traditional cuisines from around the world to tempt the most jaded of palates.
+Most restaurants are within a 5 to 10 minute walk from the theatres and so whether it’s pre-theatre meal or post-theatre there is a vast variety of regional and traditional cuisines from around the world.